 One of the best approaches to using a click-track with IEMs is to use an in-ear monitor pack.
-Even though it’s a very simple option, I often use the Behringer P1 Powerplay Personal in-ear monitor amplifier (pictures below).
+Even though it’s a very simple device, I often use the Behringer P1 Powerplay Personal in-ear monitor amplifier (pictures below).

 If multiple people in the band are using a click track, you could run it through a small mixer, or get the sound engineer to output the click to the monitor line.
 This way, all the musicians in the band will listen to the click.